 "Nothing as major as another system.
-A few thousand light years at bests."
+A few thousand light years at best."

 "Why bother?
 There's nothing out there."

-An unusually pensive look settled on Mannon's face.
+An unusually pensive look settled on Sherle's face.
 "Maybe, maybe not."

-He sighed, but he couldn't get mad at her.
-She reminded him of his sister, Alea; same small frame, same perpetually unkempt hair, and the strange insistence on wearing glasses which only served to make her eyes look unnaturally large.
+He sighed, but he couldn't get mad at her; she reminded him too much of his sister, Alea; the same small frame, the same perpetually unkempt hair, and the same stubborn insistence on wearing glasses which only served to make her eyes look unnaturally large.

 Shaking his head, Finn said, "Well, I'll keep my eyes open."

 "Thanks, Finn."
-Private Mannon bobbed her head at Finn before starting up the rungs.
-"And be careful, okay?"
+Private Mannon said, bobbing her head nervously.
+"A-and be careful, okay?"